Matuco19/Commify/README.md

 Commify is a command-line interface (CLI) tool that generates meaningful, structured commit messages for Git repositories using AI.
 By analyzing the staged changes (diff) in your repository, it creates commit messages that follow conventional commit guidelines, optionally including emojis for better context and readability.
 See [Commify](https://matuco19.com/Commify) website to know more.
 Don't forget to :star: the project!

 >[!Caution]
 >Ollama provider can be slow without a good GPU or a very large AI model.
+It's not a Commify optimization problem.

 ---